2ID Hosts Korean Military Academy Cadets to Train for Sandhurst Military Skill Competition

-The 2nd Infantry Division/ROK-U.S. Combined Division hosts cadets from the Korean Military Academy to receive water survival training Feb.
+The 2nd Infantry Division/ROK-U.S. Combined Division hosts cadets from the Korean Military Academy to train on a confidence course Feb.
 15, 2022 on Camp Humphreys, South Korea.
-The cadets received the training in preparation for the upcoming Sandhurst Military Skills Competition hosted at West Point, New York.
+The cadets received this training in preparation for the upcoming Sandhurst Military Skills Competition hosted at West Point, New York.
 (U.S. Army Photo by Pfc.
 Kade M. Bowers)

 |Date Taken: